Electric blanket

 An electric blanket is a blanket that contains integrated electrical heating wires.
 Types include underblankets, overblankets, throws, and duvets.
 An electric underblanket is placed above the mattress and below the bottom bed sheet.
 This is the most common type in the UK and Commonwealth countries, where it is known by default as an "electric blanket"; in the U.S. and Canada, where it is less common, it is called an electric heated mattress pad.
 An electric overblanket is placed above the top bed sheet, and is the most common type in the U.S. and Canada, where it is called an "electric blanket".

 Electric blankets usually have a control unit that adjusts the amount of heat the blanket produces by pulsing current at different intervals.
 Blankets for two-person beds often have separate controls for each side of the bed.
 The electric blanket may be used to pre-heat the bed before use or to keep the occupant warm while in bed.

-Electric blankets use between 15 and 115 watts in general.

-Some modern "low voltage" electric blankets have thin carbon fiber wires and work on 12 to 24 volts.
+Electric blankets usually use between 15 and 115 watts, and some modern "low voltage" electric blankets have thin carbon fiber wires and work on 12 to 24 volts.